Gromov-Witten theory via roots and logarithms: Introduction

 \begin{enumerate}[(i)] \item {\bf Source complexity:} the genus of the source curve, where the problem breaks naturally into the cases of genus zero and positive genus; \item {\bf Target complexity:} the logarithmic rank of the target, where the problem breaks naturally into the cases of logarithmic rank one, where the divisor is smooth, and arbitrary rank. \end{enumerate}

 When the logarithmic rank is one there is a complete picture.
-Once the rooting parameter $r$ is sufficiently high, the theories coincide in genus zero by work of Abramovich, Cadman, Marcus and Wise, following calculations of Cadman and Chen ~\cite{AbramovichMarcusWise,AbramovichCadmanWise}.
+Once the rooting parameter $r$ is sufficiently high, the theories coincide in genus zero by work of Abramovich, Cadman, Marcus, and Wise, following calculations of Cadman and Chen ~\cite{AbramovichMarcusWise,AbramovichCadmanWise,CadmanChen}.
 In higher genus, Maulik showed that the orbifold theory depends on the rooting parameter $r$.
 Work of Janda, Pandharipande, Pixton, and Zvonkine asserts that the contribution to the Gromov--Witten theory that is local to the divisor $D$ is polynomial in $r$, and the $r$-free term is the logarithmic theory~\cite{JPPZ,JPPZ2}.
 Finally, Tseng and You used the compatibility of these statements with degeneration to deduce that the $r$-free term of the orbifold theory of $(X|D)$ is the logarithmic theory~\cite{TsengYouHigherGenus}.

 The present article studies the complementary situation of the genus zero theory in arbitrary logarithmic rank.
 Examples due to the second and third authors show that even in genus zero the theories do not coincide \cite[Section~1]{MaxContacts}.
 We offer an explanation: the logarithmic theory is invariant under logarithmic modifications of the boundary divisor \cite{AbramovichWiseBirational}, whereas the orbifold theory is not.
-We extract the invariant part of the latter, and show that it coincides with the logarithmic theory.
+We show that the invariant part of the latter is the logarithmic theory.